See Also Properties Events Methods

 Forms can also respond to events initiated by the user or triggered by the system.
 For example, you could write code in a form's Click event procedure that would allow the user to change the color of a form by clicking it.

-In addition to properties and events, you can use methods For example, you can use the Move method to change a form's location and size.
+In addition to properties and events, you can use methods1XB6QBF to manipulate forms from code.
+For example, you can use the Move103G76J method to change a form's location and size.

 Note You cannot use Hide on an MDI child form.